How Bad was Life in Medieval Europe Really?

 These sound like normal and acceptable jobs, and they most often were.
 But not all castle-related jobs were so pleasing.
 One of these notoriously unpleasant medieval jobs was that of a gong farmer.

 Medieval castles often relied on gravity for waste disposal.
-A castle would have a chamber slightly jutting out from the wall which was known as the closet, privy, or toilet.
+A castle would have a chamber slightly jutting out from the wall which was known as the closet or privy and was what we now know as a toilet or WC.
 This was a standard “seat” for doing your business, with only a slight catch - the excrement would fall all the way down the castle walls and into a hole in the ground.

 The privy at Peveril Castle, Castleton, Derbyshire, England. ( Public Domain )